robotology/gazebo-yarp-plugins/plugins/robotinterface/README.md

 For historic reason, not all the `gazebo-yarp-plugins` support specifying the **YARP device instance name** for the device that they spawn to permit to use them with the `gazebo_yarp_robotinterface` plugin.
 If you need to have this functionality in a specific plugin, feel free to open an issue.

-**Warning: as the YARP device instance name is specified without any specific Gazebo model or sensor namespace, it is important to use the `gazebo_yarp_robotinterface` plugin that all the YARP devices contained in the model have a unique YARP device instance name.
+**Warning: as the YARP device instance name is specified without any specific Gazebo model or sensor namespace, it is important to observe, while using the `gazebo_yarp_robotinterface` plugin, that all the YARP devices contained in the model have a unique YARP device instance name.
 If this is not the case, the plugin will print a clear error and exit without starting.**

 The plugins that spawn YARP devices in a way that they can be then attached to the yarprobotinterface as specified in the following table, together with the details with which the **YARP device instance name** can be specified: